Owinmowe/owinmowe.github.io/README.md

   <img src="./src/img/avatars/Digi Learnnials Avatar.png" width="30%">
 </p>

-This is a simple web created as an informal CV for me, heavily modifying a minimalist template created by [Mauricio Urraco](https://github.com/murraco)
+This is a simple web created as an informal CV for me, heavily modifying a minimalist template created by [Mauricio Urraco](https://github.com/murraco).
+You can see the page online [Here](https://adriansgro.com).

 ## Credits